 Dusting the Wallpaper

 Dust can go missed easily, although it is the leading cause of damaged or worn-out wallpaper.
 Dusting once or twice a month can help maintain the build-up to a minimum.
-Therefore, expect a brighter, more vibrant wallpaper.
+Therefore, expect brighter, more vibrant wallpaper.
 You can dust on any wallpaper if done gently.

-House Cleaning Tip
+Wall Cleaning Tools Tip

-House Cleaning the wallpaper with the brush attachment of your vacuum cleaner is the best and most manageable House Cleaning approach from the House Cleaning San Diego team.
+Wall Cleaning the wallpaper with the brush attachment of your vacuum cleaner is the best and most manageable House Cleaning approach from the House Cleaning San Diego team.
 The brush’s bristles should ensure that the vacuum does not damage the paper, while the suction ensures that you pick up dust directly.

 Wipe the Walls Down

-Wring out a soft sponge dipped in the House Cleaning solution until it is only slightly wet.
+Wring out a soft sponge dipped in the Wall Cleaning solution until it is only slightly wet.
 Begin from the top to the bottom of your wall.
 Avoid oversaturating your wallpaper or scouring it too hard.
 Leave the wallpaper to air dry, or dry the walls by hand or with a microfiber cloth.

 Use Soapy Water to Clean Wallpaper

 Add a gallon of water with fourteen cups of mild dishwashing soap in a bucket.
 Then, drop a soft, non-abrasive sponge into the soapy water and ring it out until it is just moist, then wipe the wallpaper clean.